A Communication-Efficient Distributed Gradient Clipping Algorithm for Training Deep Neural Networks: Preliminaries, Notations and Problem Setup

 \begin{defi}[$(L_0,L_1)$-smoothness] A second order differentiable function $h$ is $(L_0,L_1)$-smooth if $\|\nabla^2 h(\x)\|\leq L_0+L_1\|\nabla h(\x)\|$ for any $\x\in\R^d$. \end{defi}

 \begin{defi}[$\epsilon$-stationary point] $\x\in\R^d$ is an $\epsilon$-stationary point of the function $h$ if $\|\nabla h(\x)\|\leq \epsilon$. \end{defi}

 \paragraph{Remark:} $(L_0,L_1)$-smoothness is strictly weaker than $L$-smoothness.
-To see this, first, we know that $L$-smooth functions is $(L_0,L_1)$-smooth with $L_0=L$ and $L_1=0$.
+First, we know that $L$-smooth functions is $(L_0,L_1)$-smooth with $L_0=L$ and $L_1=0$.
 However the reverse is not true.
-For example, consider the function $h(x)=x^4$, we know that the gradient is not Lipschitz continuous and hence $h$ is not $L$-smooth, but $|h''(x)|=12x^2\leq 12+3\times 4|x|^3=12+3|h'(x)|$, so $h(x)=x^4$ is $(12,3)$-smooth.~\citet{zhang2019gradient} empirically showed that the $(L_0,L_1)$-smoothness holds for the AWD-LSTM~\citep{merity2018regularizing}.
+For example, consider the function $h(x)=x^4$, we know that the gradient is not Lipschitz continuous and hence $h$ is not $L$-smooth, but $|h''(x)|=12x^2\leq 12+3\times 4|x|^3=12+3|h'(x)|$, so $h(x)=x^4$ is $(12,3)$-smooth.
+Zhang et al.~\cite{zhang2019gradient} empirically showed that the $(L_0,L_1)$-smoothness holds for the AWD-LSTM~\citep{merity2018regularizing}.
 In nonconvex optimization literature~\citep{ghadimi2013stochastic,zhang2020improved}, the goal is to find an $\epsilon$-stationary point since it is NP-hard to find a global optimal solution for a general nonconvex function.

 \paragraph{Problem Setup}